aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/compress-to-tar-xz/_index.md

 A **TarXz archive** combines the traditional Unix `tar` container with XZ compression.
 The tar part bundles multiple files into a single stream, while XZ provides strong, lossless compression.
 This format is popular for distributing source code, backups, and large data sets because it retains directory structures and achieves smaller file sizes than plain tar or zip.

-## Why create tarxz archive .net with Aspose.Zip?
+## Why add files to tar and compress to tarxz with Aspose.Zip?

 - **High compression ratio** – XZ often compresses 30‑50 % smaller than gzip.
 - **Cross‑platform compatibility** – TarXz files can be opened on Linux, macOS, and Windows.
 - **Simple API** – Aspose.Zip abstracts the low‑level details, letting you focus on your business logic.
 - **No external tools** – Everything runs inside your .NET process, perfect for cloud or CI pipelines.

 ## Prerequisites

 Before we start, make sure you have:

 - **Aspose.Zip for .NET** installed (download from the official [Aspose.Zip documentation](https://reference.aspose.com/zip/net/)).
 - A folder containing the files you want to archive.
 In the examples below, this folder is referenced by the `dataDir` variable.
 - A valid Aspose.Zip license (optional for evaluation, required for production).

 ## Import Namespaces